Monicalr0/RA-Interview-Web-Crawler-Data-Analysis/README.md

 The third type is most observed cases as people usually have done some trials, then they are stuck at certain edge cases when following the tutorial or documentation, then trying to seek help.
 In this case, people have more specific goals and conditions, they already know the type of website/data they’re dealing with, the function they’re using, the specific data type they want to filter or check existence etc.

 Attachments:

-Use this link to view the filtered data: https://colab.research.google.com/drive/1iZ5fbJ0LeHDOlZ2MtM46UTan_bYImMIH?usp=sharing
+Use this link to view the filtered data for Explorative Data Analysis: https://colab.research.google.com/drive/1iZ5fbJ0LeHDOlZ2MtM46UTan_bYImMIH?usp=sharing

 Demo Video: https://drive.google.com/file/d/1D7C5vNenWgArELNe2B-IcmJPNdrmAUsu/view?usp=sharing